 The Engineering and Infrastructure Specialty Group supports SRA members in addressing risk analysis for a variety of engineering topics including energy, homeland security, environmental protection and pollution prevention, nanotechnologies, transportation, military operations, disaster preparedness and response, technology regulation, water and wastewater, soil, air, analytical methods, and others.
 The E&I Specialty Group sponsors best student paper awards, encourages engineering submissions for the journal Risk Analysis, pursues joint activities with engineering professional societies, and invites and reviews engineering papers for the annual meeting.

-The Exposure Assessment Specialty Group is comprised of Society for Risk Analysis members who are interested in the role of exposure assessment in risk analysis.
-Open to all members, the Group promotes and fosters independent and collaborative research in all facets of exposure science to advance the state of the art and serves as a resource to the Society in matters concerning the role of exposure in risk analysis.
+The Exposure Assessment Specialty Group (EASG) is comprised of Society for Risk Analysis members who are interested in the role of exposure assessment in risk analysis.
+Open to all members, the group promotes and fosters independent and collaborative research in all facets of exposure science to advance the state of the art and serves as a resource to the Society in matters concerning the role of exposure in risk analysis.
+Like SRA itself, the EASG includes members from many backgrounds, including the government/regulatory community, private industry, academia, consultancy, and other areas.
+A clear understanding of exposure to chemical, biological, radiological, or physical hazards is vital to the risk assessment process.
+The exposure assessment community—consisting of engineers, chemists, toxicologists, biologists, environmental scientists, epidemiologists, statisticians, and many other disciplines—seeks to identify and quantify the world’s myriad environmental stressors and place them in a proper risk context.
+We do this through environmental monitoring, biomonitoring, dosimetry, development and application of exposure models and exposure factors, and epidemiological research.

 The Foundational Issues in Risk Analysis Specialty Group (FRASG) provides a scientific and technical forum for dialogue on foundational issues in risk analysis and promote initiatives reaching the diverse communities of risk analysts and researchers.
 It leads the organization of workshops, conferences, and committees to study and reflect on issues that are critical for risk analysis as a field and are relevant for broad categories of applications.
 These issues cover the study, investigation, development and scrutiny/clarification of basic and general concepts, theories, principles, and methods for the purpose of understanding, assessing, describing, managing, governing, and/or communicating risk.
 For more information on joining FRASG and on our activities, please visit our website: http://www.sra.org/frasg.